CionnRatz/al-folio-website/_pages/about.md

 <!-- - what I do -->

 I investigate how to make dynamical systems safe and resilient against faults, malicious cyber-attacks and degradation phenomena, fighting uncertainty while doing so.
-My research is applied to problems in wind energy and the automotive sector, in particular for electric and for cooperative automous vehicles.
+My research is applied to problems in wind energy, in the aerospace and in the automotive sectors, in particular for electric and for cooperative automous vehicles.

 <!-- - How I got here and with whom I worked -->